sartography/SpiffWorkflow/doc/bpmn/organization.rst

 theory, will help us to re-use sections of business logic, but it will also allow us to treat groups of work as a unit.

 Subprocesses come in two different flavors.
-In this workflow we see an Expanded Subprocess.
-Unfortunately, we can't collapse an expanded subprocess within BPMN.js, so expanded subprocesses are mainly useful for conceptualizing a group of tasks as a unit.
+We can create a Subprocess Task, which can be expanded or collapsed.
+The difference between the two types is visual rather than functional.
+The purpose of a Subprocess Task is to conceptualize a group of tasks as a unit.

-It also possible to refer to external subprocesses via a Call Activity Task.
+It also possible to refer to external processes via a Call Activity Task.
 This allows us to 'call' a separate workflow in a different file by referencing the ID of the called workflow, which can simplify business logic and make it re-usable.